spotfiresoftware/tibco-streaming-samples/web/openapi-server/openapi-server-ef/README.md

-# Web: using OpenAPI generated WAR in EventFlow
+# Web: OpenAPI Server EventFlow

 How to use an OpenAPI generated WAR in an EventFlow project